astoilkov/console-powers/README.md

 If set to `false`, the method won't print to the console.
 In this case, you probably want to get the return value of the method and use it.

 ## `consoleTable()`

+Great for debugging.
+Especially great when you have an array of objects that aren't deeply nested.

 #### `consoleTable(value: object, options: ConsoleTableOptions): ConsoleSpan[]`